 Orchards should also be celebrated for their genetic diversity.
 There are hundreds of varieties of each type of fruit, many carefully selected and bred over decades by dedicated nurserymen and others the results of interested amateurs experimenting in their own gardens.

 This website is the beginning of an attempt to document those fruit varieties which originated in or were first produced and marketed in Worcestershire.
 This is an ongoing project and the website will be updated as regularly as possible with new information.
-For now, please enjoy and promote the propagation, grafting and planting of the Worcestershire apple varieties documented so far.
+Please enjoy and promote the propagation, grafting and planting of the Worcestershire varieties documented so far.

 There are many local groups of people, mainly volunteers, who work to conserve traditional orchards, are planting new orchards or give support to those doing so.
 Donations of funding or offers of time will be welcomed by most.